Skip to content

 MCP Servercreate_server(manifest)Full MCP server with CRUD tools, resources

 At the first tier, you write only declarative files and get a working application.
-At the second tier, a single function call wraps everything in an MCP server:
+At the second, a single function call wraps everything in an MCP server:

 from upjack.server import create_server